-The following apply to open sections from mouth to Cole Rivers hatchery dam: \ must be released.Open all year for hatchery steelhead.
+The following apply to open sections from mouth to Cole Rivers hatchery dam: ★

-- Open for hatchery rainbow trout Jan 1 -Mar 31 and May 22 - Dec 31. - 5 hatchery rainbow trout per day.Wild rainbow trout and cutthroat trout

-- Wild steelhead over 24 inches may be harvested Feb 1 Apr 30; 1 per day and 3 per season (see pg 35). - Open all year for hatchery coho salmon. - Wild Chinook regulations are determined on an annual basis.
-Visit myodfw.com - Gear Restriction: Any attached weight may be no more the 6ft above the lower most hook, in addition to statewide Hook and Weight regulations (pg 18).
+- Open for hatchery rainbow trout Jan 1 -Mar 31 and May 22 - Dec 31. - 5 hatchery rainbow trout per day. - Wild rainbow trout and cutthroat trout must be released. - Open all year for hatchery steelhead. - Open for wild steelhead at least 24 inches in length Feb 1 - Apr 30; 1 per day and 3 per year, as part of daily or annual salmon/ steelhead bag limit. - Open all year for hatchery coho salmon. - Gear Restriction: Any attached weight may be no more the 6ft above the lower most hook, in addition to statewide Hook and Weight regulations (pg 18).

-\ Mouth to Hog Cr boat ramp
+Mouth to Hog Cr boat ramp

-- Wild steelhead over 24 inches may be harvested Jan 1 - Apr 30 and Dec 1-31; 1 per day and 3 per season (see pg 35). - Open for hatchery Chinook salmon Jan 1 May 31. - Open for Chinook salmon Jun 1 Dec 31. - Use of bait allowed except restricted to artificial flies and lures Sep 1 Oct 31 from Foster Cr to Whisky Cr. - Closed from ODFW markers 400 ft below Rainie Falls to Rainie Falls (RM 66).
+- Additionally open for wild steelhead at least 24" in length Jan 1 - Apr 30, 1 per day and 3 per year, as part of daily or annual salmon/ steelhead bag limit. - Open for hatchery Chinook salmon Jan 1 May 31. - Open for Chinook salmon Jun 1 Dec 31. - Use of bait allowed except restricted to artificial flies and lures Sep 1 - Oct 31 from Foster Cr to Whisky Cr. - Closed from ODFW markers 400 ft below Rainie Falls to Rainie Falls (RM 66).

-★ Hog Cr boat ramp to Fishers Ferry boat ramp
+Hog Cr boat ramp to Fishers Ferry boat ramp

-- Open for hatchery Chinook salmon Jan 1
+- Open for hatchery Chinook salmon Jan 1 - May 31.

-May 31.

 - Open for Chinook salmon Jun 1 Sep 30.

 - Use of bait allowed.

 - Closed for Chinook salmon Oct 1 Dec 31.

 - Closed from Gold Hill boat ramp (RM 121) up to Gold Hill municipal water intake.

-\ Fishers Ferry boat ramp to Dodge Bridge
+★ Fishers Ferry boat ramp to Dodge Bridge